-It was not long before the B&C proposed to rename the railroad the Marietta & Cincinnati Railroad by legislative enactment, in an amendment to the charter of the Franklin & Ohio River Railroad Company (F&OR), which was granted on March 12, 1845.
+It was not long before the B&C proposed to rename the railroad the Marietta & Cincinnati Railroad by legislative enactment in an amendment to the Franklin & Ohio River Railroad Company (F&OR) charter, which was granted on March 12, 1845.
 3 11 This amendment authorized the F&OR to construct its railroad from Marietta to a point on the B&C. 11 The F&OR also considered merging its stock with that of the B&C, in which event the F&OR would change its name to the M&C. An amendment to the charter on March 7, 1850, allowed the railroad to “construct its road to any point as to connect with any railroad or other improvement constructed to the Ohio River, on the Easterly side thereof, within the State of Virginia.”
-Another amendment on February 7, 1851, authorized the extension of the railroad to Cincinnati, with the privilege of connecting with or crossing the Little Miami Railroad.
+Another amendment on February 7, 1851, authorized the railroad extension to Cincinnati, with the privilege of connecting with or crossing the Little Miami Railroad.

 Construction began on the 173-mile M&C between Harmar and the Little Miami Railroad at Loveland in the spring of 1851, which opened on April 9, 1857.
 1 8 11 The M&C used trackage rights along the Little Miami to reach Cincinnati.
 1 8